Branding is important for marketing and public recognition.

 I have taken the opportunity to add two other surveys as well, regarding the naming of the section of BBIRT from Builyan to Kalpowar (which includes the tunnels) and from Futter Creek Bridge to Ubobo (which includes Lake Awoonga).

 The Tunnels Name

-We have plans and finance in place to build disabled access (and hopefully toilets) from the top (Barimoon) to Tunnel Six, the first tunnel.
+We have plans and finance in place to build disabled access (and hopefully toilets) from the top (Barrimoon) to Tunnel Six, the first tunnel.
 They are numbered from the bottom of the range.

 Meagan Ellerton had explained how her father (who worked on the rail) and the Kalpowar community referred to the tunnels as the “Kalpowar Tunnels”, and would like to see BBIRT refer to the tunnels as the “Kalpowar Tunnels”.

-Boyne Valley residents sometimes referred to them as “the tunnels at Golimbel”.
+Boyne Valley residents sometimes referred to them as “the tunnels at Golembil”.

-It is several kilometres (gravel road) from Kalpower to Barimoon
+It is several kilometres (gravel road) from Kalpowar to Barrimoon

 The option “other” in each survey, when clicked/tapped will allow input of text for a different name or a reason why you think one name may be unsuitable, or any other comment.